Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 As the largest automobile association in the US, AAA has offices and local agents dotted around each region.
 This streamlines its customer service and makes canceling a policy as easy as signing up for one.

-AAA’s cancellation policy is flexible.
-You can cancel your coverage at any time, and you’ll receive a prorated refund on your premiums.Keep in mind, though, that car insurance is a legal requirement in most states.
+But remember that car insurance is a legal requirement in most states.
 If you’re planning to continue driving, you’ll want to have a new policy in place before your policy expires.

 How do I avoid paying AAA’s cancellation fees?

 AAA doesn’t advertise a cancellation fee for car insurance, though some users have reported being charged a cancellation fee, depending on the region.
 If you’re canceling your AAA membership, a 10% fee applies to certain regions, unless you’re canceling during the free-look period.

 The 10% fee is calculated on a prorated basis.
 You’ll be charged 10% of what you would owe for the remainder of your policy.
 Read the fine print of your policy or contact a local agent to find out if you’ll be subject to that fee.